semaphoreci/docs/tour_deploying_with_promotions.md

             - echo 'Deploying to staging!'
 ```

-Auto-promotions may be also combined with branches to build powerful
+Auto-promotions may be also combined with branches.
+Here's how to
-workflows.
-Here's how to automatically promote every passed master
+automatically promote passed builds on master:
-branch build:

 ```yml
 .semaphore/semaphore.yml